 Prior to joining Hilltop, Roberto spent three years as a graduate research assistant (GRA) in the UMBC Department of Sociology, Anthropology, and Public Health.
 There, he developed a research agenda pertaining to social determinants of health in later life, conducted extensive literature reviews, analyzed large data sets using quantitative methods, and presented research findings in written and oral reports.
 Roberto also has experience as a GRA for the University of Maryland School of Social Work.
 Before that, he was a youth rehabilitation counselor for a mental health provider in Frederick, Maryland.

-Rob has co-authored several articles in peer-reviewed journals, including Patient Education and Counseling, Journal of Aging and Health, and Journal of Applied Gerontology.
+Roberto has co-authored eleven research articles in peer-reviewed journals, including Patient Education and Counseling, Journal of Aging and Health, and Journal of Applied Gerontology.